opencv/opencv/modules/core/doc/basic_structures.rst

         ..

     #.
-        for quick initialization of small matrices and/or super-fast element access
+        Quickly initialize small matrices and/or get a super-fast element access.

         ::